|Elliott Sound Products||Spring Reverb Units|

-An 8 ohm coil is a good choice if the power supply is adequate, and a boosted opamp (or a chip amp such as an LM1875) will be needed to drive the coil.
+An 8 ohm coil is a good choice if the power supply is adequate, and a boosted opamp (or - with many caveats - a chip amp such as an LM1875) will be needed to drive the coil.
 The maximum voltage needed is 2.24V RMS (at 10kHz) to be able to provide the full 28mA needed for maximum output.
-While the chip amp seems like a good choice and is very easy to do, the cost is considerably higher than a boosted opamp.
-Current drive is a little harder too, because most IC power amplifiers are not stable at unity gain, adding a small amount of additional complexity to achieve unconditional stability.
-The following circuit will drive 8 to 250 ohm coils well, without any changes.
+While the chip amp seems like a good choice and is superficially easy to use, the cost is considerably higher than a boosted opamp.
+Current drive is harder too, because most IC power amplifiers are not stable at unity (or low) gain.
+This demands additional complexity to achieve unconditional stability.
+If a chip amp is used it's generally easier to use a resistor in series with the tank drive coil, but that's not without its problems.
+The following circuit will drive 8 to 250 ohm coils well, without any major changes.

 Figure 5 - Basic Drive Circuit For Low Impedance Coil

 The circuit shown above requires that the input coil be isolated from the reverb tank chassis.
 The Accutronics website shows a current drive arrangement that doesn't require an isolated input coil, but I recommend that you stay well clear of it because it's wrong.
 The circuit is meant to be based on a 'Howland current pump', and while these can be made to work very well, the results may be unpredictable if you don't know how to set it up properly.
 The Accutronics circuit shown as 'drive4.pdf' has several serious mistakes, and will not work at all !
 Literally everything about the circuit is wrong, which is a little disappointing.